vision-ari/cybersecurity-portfolio/README.md

 $ cp project-1/files/* ./files
 ```

-Next, you must create a `hosts` file to specify which VMs to run each playbook on.
+Once you have copied the files to your machine, you must create a `hosts` file to specify which VMs to run each playbook on.
 Run the commands below:

 ```bash
 $ cd /etc/ansible